By "survival", I do not mean having a successful career, a low rate mortgage, a savings account, pension fund, nest-egg, etc.

 Actually, those people who really believe that they are completely safe from any national catastrophe, or that they can rely on the Federal Government for total support during a crisis, are either terrifyingly stupid, or bewilderingly insane.

 In light of FEMA's performance during the Katrina incident, an ill-conceived trust in our bureaucracy to protect us is utterly outdated and foolish.
-In fact, FEMA's actions only made the situation in New Orleans worse, and caused substantial loss of life.

 NEVER, ever, put your fate in the hands of strangers, especially strangers from government organizations that have little to no vested interest in your well-being.